crabba/swb-workshop/service-workbench-quick-start-202106.md

 ```

 * Note: This step is dependent on the `STAGE_NAME` environment variable being set, from Step 2.1.1
-* Note: If you want to use the same account as the AWS Cloud9 is running, retrieve the account id by running:
+* Note: You can retrieve the current account number from the command line by running:

 ```bash
 aws sts get-caller-identity | jq -r '.Account'
 ```

-1. (For information only.)
+2. (For information only.)
 The parameters passed to the stack are described below, but can also be seen on the `hosting-account-cfn-args-${STAGE_NAME}.json` inside the `aws-swb-cloud9-init` directory.

 | Parameter Name               | Value                                                   |
 | ---------------------------- | ------------------------------------------------------- |